Phoenix Shot Tower

 The Phoenix Shot Tower, also known as the Old Baltimore Shot Tower, is a red brick shot tower, 234.25 ft tall, located near the downtown, Jonestown (also known later as Old Town), and Little Italy communities of East Baltimore, in Maryland.
+The tower was built in less than 6 months.
 When it was completed in 1828 it was the tallest structure in the United States.

-The tower was originally known as the "Phoenix Shot Tower", then the "Merchants' Shot Tower", and now is also sometimes called the "Old Baltimore Shot Tower".
+The tower was originally the "Phoenix Shot Tower", then the "Merchants' Shot Tower", and is also sometimes called the "Old Baltimore Shot Tower".
 It is the only surviving shot tower among four that existed in Baltimore.
-The structure was designated a National Historic Landmark on November 11, 1971 and as a local Baltimore City Landmark on October 14, 1975.
+The structure was designated a National Historic Landmark on November 11, 1971, and as a local Baltimore City Landmark on October 14, 1975.

-The Shot Tower lends its name to the nearby Shot Tower/Market Place station on the Baltimore Metro subway system's northeast line.
-Additionally, the original Baltimore Bullets were named in honor of its role in producing shot, as was the team that is now known as the Washington Wizards.
+The Shot Tower lends its name to the nearby Shot Tower station on the Baltimore Metro subway line.
+The original basketball team Baltimore Bullets was named in honor of the tower's role in producing shot, as was the team that became the Washington Wizards.

 Design

 The tower was built by Jacob Wolfe using bricks manufactured by the Burns and Russell Company of Baltimore.
-Charles Carroll of Carrollton, a Roman Catholic lay leader, wealthiest man in America at that time and the only surviving signer of the Declaration of Independence, laid its cornerstone on 4 July 1828.
-It was completed the same year.
+Charles Carroll of Carrollton, a Roman Catholic lay leader, wealthiest man in America at that time and the only surviving signer of the Declaration of Independence, laid its cornerstone on July 4, 1828.
+Charles Carroll's winter house was a block south of the tower.
+The tower was completed the same year.

-The circular brick structure's walls are 4.5 ft thick from the bottom to about 50 ft up; then they narrow in stages of 4 in each, until reaching a thickness of 21 in at the top.
+The circular brick structure's walls are 4.5 ft thick from the bottom to about 50 ft up; then they narrow in stages of 4 in each, until reaching a thickness of 21 in at the top.The tower was constructed from roughly 1.1 million bricks.
+The tower was constructed without scaffolding because the masons who worked on the tower worked from the interior instead of the exterior.

+The tower had two furnaces on the 13th floor and the other on the 14th floor.
+The top of the tower is crenellated while the bottom of the tower has heavy metal doors.
+Additionally the tower has windows randomly placed along its side to help light the stair case.

 Production

+The method of making lead shot was created by William Watts and is named as the Watts Method.
+This process was deemed more efficient than pouring lead into molds.
 Molten lead was dropped from a platform at the top of the tower, through a sieve-like device, into a vat of cold water at the bottom of the tower to produce "drop shot" for muskets.
 When hardened, dried, and polished, the shot was sorted into 25-pound bags.
-The annual production was about 100,000 bags of shot, with the capability of doubling that in case of high demand.
+The tower could produce 1,000,000 of these 25-pound bags per year but could double this if necessary, making it one of the largest shot producers in the country.
+Shot produced was typically used for activities such as small game hunting.The size of mold shot the tower made were: